 Whatcom Community College's Homestay Program offers the opportunity for a unique cultural experience by placing students with local families in Bellingham and surrounding areas.
 Living with a host family allows students a chance to learn about American culture by participating in the homestay's daily activities.

-Homestay hosts come from various ethnic backgrounds, socioeconomic levels, religions, and lifestyles.
-Students who wish to be a part of the Homestay Program must be open-minded to experiencing the cultural diversity of the U.S. and our local area.
-For details on host expectations, click here.
+Homestay hosts come from various ethnic backgrounds, socioeconomic levels, religions and lifestyles.
+Students who wish to be a part of the Homestay Program must be open minded to experiencing the cultural diversity of the U.S. and our local area.

 Students are matched with homestay hosts based on information provided in the student's homestay application and letter to the homestay host.